relaxdiego/relaxdiego.github.com/_posts/2016-06-10-writing-ansible-modules-with-tests.md

     $ mkdir cloud/somebodyscomputer
     $ touch cloud/somebodyscomputer/__init__.py

-From now on, I'll refer to this as the **module dir**.
+From now on, I'll refer to this as your **module dir**.

 ## Let's kick the tires for a bit...

 First, let's create a topic branch from the HEAD of devel and work there.
-Working on a topic branch has it's advantage in that, should new changes be added to upstream/devel, all you have to do is fetch those and then rebase your topic branch on top of it.
+Working on a topic branch has its advantages in that, should new changes be added to upstream/devel, all you have to do is fetch those and then rebase your topic branch on top of it.